-When was the last time you got outside?
+When was the last time you got outside for the fun of it?
 When was the last time you sat in the sun, smiling in appreciation for all that is?

 The Global Pandemic has brought with it incredible challenges, not the least of which are home confinement and the increasing sentiment of isolation.
-But that doesn’t mean we can’t get outside and take a walk, ride a bike, snowshoe in the woods, or simply hug a tree!
-It means, that for a while, we that we can’t do these things with other people.
+That doesn’t mean we can’t get outside and take a walk, ride a bike, snowshoe in the woods, or simply hug a tree!
+It means, that for a while, we can’t do these things with other people.

 Getting outside to do some form of exercise is perhaps more important now than it has ever been.
 Though many people don’t have access to the wilderness in their backyard, even the sun shining on your face for a few minutes and a couple of deep breaths will go a long way to helping you feel better in these difficult times.